 Abilashrayam (Desire to care), ngo in Bangalore was founded and established in the year 2009 by Mr. Kalyan Krishna.
-We started our first project as "Little Pencils" orphanage in Bangalore by taking care of five children.
+We started our first project as "Little Pencils" Bangalore by taking care of five children.
 We slowly expanded our support to close to twenty children.
 Thus it all began by taking care of five children.

 In the due course of time, a legion of likeminded individuals joined the cause and motivated Mr. Kalyan Krishna to undertake many more such initiatives.
 During this period, the organization started providing educational support to the underprivileged children belonging to the rural areas.
 Thus i-educate project was launched and supported Two Hundred and Fifty children in its inaugural launch itself.
 In the following year we supported more than 1500 children under i-educate project.